lifewinning/networks.land/ithinkthereforeicann.md

 - DNS allows us to translate computer IP addresses to human readable urls.
 Its easier to remember google.com than 139.130.4.5.
 When the Internet was small the network maintained a plain text file called HOSTS.txt	which was the master list of the mappings of hosts to IP addresses.
 As the network scaled this approach became impractical.
 The DNS protocol was created to deal with this problem.
 - Domain names make the internet a whole lot easier and a whole lot more fun, but the process that creates them entails a lot of weird complicated things
-- During the late 70s and early 80s In the early days of the HOSTS.txt
+- Paul Mockapetris designed the Domain Name System at the University of California, Irvine in 1983, and wrote the first implementation at the request of Jon Postel from ISI.
+The Internet Engineering Task Force published the original specifications in RFC 882 and RFC 883 in November 1983, which have remained the standard for naming Internet hosts

 ####How does it work?